 Many substances cannot cross into the brain because of the blood-brain barrier, which keeps toxins out.
 However, methamphetamine is fat-soluble, meaning that it easily passes into the brain to exert its effects.
 The major effect of methamphetamine in the brain is to stimulate the release of dopamine.
 Dopamine is a neurotransmitter, meaning that it affects chemical signaling between brain cells.
 This brain chemical is involved in the neural reward system, motivation, the experience of pleasure, and production of movement.

-When methamphetamine enters the brain, it causes neurons to release dopamine and prevents excess dopamine from being recycled.
+When meth enters the brain, it causes neurons to release dopamine and prevents excess dopamine from being recycled.
 This stimulates brain cells in major reward centers, creating an intense high or feeling of euphoria.
 Because meth affects the brain’s reward centers, it is highly addictive.
 Drug users crave more and more of the substance to get the same high.
 Over time, the brain becomes rewired and causes addiction, which is characterized by incessant drug-seeking behaviors.
 Chronic methamphetamine use can cause major changes in the structure and function of brain areas associated with memory and emotional processing.

 Effects of Methamphetamine Use